Hasan-Mufdy/reading-notes/datastructures.md

 - ease of use
 - performance
 Basically, we can choose a data structure based on our input data, and complexity.
 Arrays are the most used data structures, because of their simplicity and efficiency.

+## How can we ensure that we’ll avoid an infinite recursive call stack?
+to avoid infinite recursive calls, we can add conditions, this is the most efficient and the easiest way, it will check each time until there is a case that will stop the loop. we can also use a base case, to ensure that the recursion will stop at some point.